Aquobus/AntagonCore/README.md

 If you build plugin you can drop it in your server "plugins" folder

 ## Conspiration
-Thanks to datapack creator [Jaffthry](https://modrinth.com/user/Jaffthry) which datapack we used as idea for villagerTransportation module
+Thanks to datapack creator [Jaffthry](https://modrinth.com/user/Jaffthry) which datapack we used as idea for [villagerTransportation](src/main/java/com/aquobus/antagoncore/modules/villagerTransportation) module
-Thanks to UltimaAddons
+Thanks to UltimaAddons which code we modify to adjust for our ideas in [kingdoms](src/main/java/com/aquobus/antagoncore/modules/kingdoms) module

 ## License
 Copyright (C) 2024 by Antagon